Konzisam/IOT-Data-Streaming/README.md

 3. Seamless Integration with Snowflake:

-✅ DuckDB integrates well with Snowflake for scalable cloud storage, enabling smooth data transfers and analytics at scale.
+✅ dlt integrates well with Snowflake for scalable cloud storage, enabling smooth data transfers and analytics at scale(ofcourse with proper setup).

-4. Real-time Data Processing with Kafka:

-✅ Kafka ensures reliable and consistent real-time data streaming, while DLT manages schema changes and data integrity automatically.

-5. Easy Data Management in DBeaver:

-✅ DBeaver simplifies database management by providing an intuitive interface to work with DuckDB and Snowflake.
-It helps in quickly querying and visualizing the data.

-6. Non-Normalized Data Handling:
+4. Non-Normalized Data Handling:

 ✅ DLT allows me to store non-normalized IoT data when needed, making it easier to keep related data in a single table.

-7. Scalability and Flexibility:

-✅ Using DuckDB for local data storage and Snowflake for scaling ensures flexibility.
-I can choose the right solution based on the dataset size.

 ## Summary: